 What are 9 DPO and 12 DPO?

 DPO means ‘days post ovulation’ and the numbers associated with the abbreviation DPO indicate the number of days.
 Defining that, 9 DPO means 9 days after ovulation and 12 DPO means 12 days after ovulation.
+If you are reading this, you’ve made it one-week post ovulation.

 Let’s briefly go through ovulation and the subsequent events so that you can have a clear idea of what takes place.
 Ovulation is a biological event taking place in either of your ovaries.
 When ovulation happens, one of your ovaries will release a mature egg.
 A mature egg will be ready to meet and become fertilized if it meets the sperm on time.
-The egg will travel towards the uterus using tunnels called fallopian tubes.
+The egg will travel toward the uterus using tunnels called fallopian tubes.
 This is the landmark site where fertilization occurs.
-Once fertilized, the egg will continue to move towards the uterus and subsequently be implanted within the uterine wall.
+Once fertilized, the egg will continue to move toward the uterus and subsequently be implanted within the uterine wall.

-If the the ovum does not become fertilized by sperm, the uterus will begin to shed the well-prepared layers of the uterine wall and expel the tissues through the vagina.
+If the ovum does not become fertilized by sperm, the uterus will begin to shed the well-prepared layers of the uterine wall and expel the tissues through the vagina.
 This process is known as menstruation.

 Menstruation happens in a cycle.
 Every woman is unique, hence the duration of her menstrual cycle too.
 Ovulation happens anywhere between 11 to 21 days of your cycle and it depends on your cycle.
 All these events related to menstruation and pregnancy are under the influence of female reproductive hormones, estrogen and progesterone namely.